Lebanon

 Project HOPE deployed surge staff and mobilized two mobile medical units to address the growing health needs of civilians who were displaced by the conflict.
 These units were staffed by specialized local doctors and nurses and deliver essential health services directly to displaced populations in need.

 Our team in Lebanon continues to work with affected communities to ensure the health facilities serving them have the tools and equipment they need.
-Project HOPE continues to look for opportunities to strengthen access to MHPSS and WASH services to bolster health efforts.
+Project HOPE’s team in Lebanon is supporting primary health clinics, training mental health care providers, and working to strengthen access to MHPSS and WASH services.

 Our History in Lebanon